 Two months after RE2’s release it had hit the 4.2 million units sold mark, so Village is roughly 300k copies ahead over the same timeframe.
 Since launch, though, RE2 has racked up 8.1 million units sold (as of March 31, 2021) according to Capcom.
 That puts it as the studio’s third best-selling game of all time, only below Resident Evil 7: Biohazard (nine million) and Monster Hunter: World (17.1 million), as of that date.
 Whether Village reaches figures like this over time, we’ll have to wait and see, but it’s had a very strong start.

 It’s also presumably ahead of the Resident Evil 3 remake’s (total) sales at this point, or at least very close to them.
 Capcom’s rundown put RE3’s overall sales at 4 million units as of March 31, and given the game’s well over a year old at this point, it’s not likely these will have increased by a significant amount since then.

-For now, if you’re keen to know more about the new PC game, be sure to check out our Resident Evil Village review.
+For now, if you’re keen to know more, be sure to check out our Resident Evil Village review.
 Our very own Dustin Bailey notes that, “Resident Evil Village pulls the best bits from the series’ past and recombines them into something fresh and surprising”.